mauriciolauffer/openui5-error-collector/README.md

 <script async id="sap-ui-bootstrap" src="/resources/sap-ui-core.js" ... ></script>
 ```

-Once imported, all errros will be automatically captured.
+Once imported, all errors will be automatically captured.
 It also exposes a global variable `ui5ErrorCollector`, eg, `window.ui5ErrorCollector` which can be used to get the errors and to set the details to send them to a backend server.

 #### Sending errors to a backend